-Loyal Gallery inaugurates the new space at Odengatan 3 in Stockholm with two exhibitions on September 20, 2018, Mario Ayala’s AUT Of Body solo and group show BODY, CURTAIN, ADVANCE.
+Loyal Gallery inaugurates the new space at Odengatan 3 in Stockholm with two exhibitions on September 20, 2018, group exhibition BODY, CURTAIN, ADVANCE and Mario Ayala’s solo exhibition AUT of Body

 Group show BODY, CURTAIN, ADVANCE presents the works of Los Angeles, New York and Stockholm artists Alake Shilling, Alex Gardner, Bunny Rogers, Carsten Höller, Henry Gunderson, Ivana Basic, Jordan Kasey and Marisa Takal.
 The paintings, installations and video works focus on identity beyond the figure through metaphorical imagery, while also indirectly treating the complex idea of existing within the boundaries of physique.
 The artworks will be installed throughout the eminent building on Odengatan 3, exploring and utilizing its architectural body.

 Alake Shilling is a self-taught artist based in Los Angeles.
 When we got to know Alake Shilling, she had been participating in the open ceramic studios at 356 Mission in Los Angeles, the art space and gallery created by artist Laura Owens.
 Central to Shilling’s practice, including both ceramics and painting, is the use of animal analogy.
 The works become loud renderings of the inner self, with exuberant color and humor to portray an entire spectrum of emotion.